-This glorious Edifice, thus built under the Care and Direction of Heaven (King Solomon being Grand-Master of the Lodge at Jerusalem and the inspired Hiram Abif Master of the W ork) became the Wonder of all Travelers; by which, as by the rnost perfect Pattern, they corrected the Architecture of their own Countries upon their Return, and improved MASONRY in all the neighbouring Nations.
-The Kings, Princes and Potentates becoming Grand-Masters each in his own Territory, many glorious Fabricks were erected, of which some Vestiges still remaining, declare their Magnificence.
-But neither the stupendous Walls, Temples and Palaces erected by Nebuchadnezzar at Babylon, the Temple of Diana at Ephesus, nor all the rnost famous Edifices in Asia, Egypt, Greece, or Rome, in the Perfection of MASONRY, could ever compare with the holy, .charming Temple of GOD at Jerusalem.
+Wonder of the World.
+This glorious Edifice, thus built under the Care and Direction of Heaven (King Solomon being Grand-Mafter of the Lodge at Ferufalem and the inspired Hiram Avif.
+Mafter of the Work) became the Wonder of all Travels lers; by which, as by the most perfect Pattern, they corrected the Architecture of their own Countries upon their Return, and improved MASONRY in all the neighbouring ' Nations.
+The Kings, Princes and Potentates becoming Grand-Masters each in his own Territory, many glorious Fabricks were erected, of which fome Veffiges still remaining, declare their Magnificence.
+But neither the Stupendous Walls, Temples and Palaces erected by Nobuchadnezzar at Babylon, the Temple of Diana at Lphefus, nor all the most famous Edifices in Afia, Egypts .
+Greece, or Rome, in the Perfection of MASONRY, could ever compare with the hely, charming Temple of GOD at Ferusalem.

-In 415 Years after the finishing of this Temple, it was destroyed by Nebuchadnezzar, King of Assyria, and the Remainder of the Jews carried Captive to Babylon; but upon their Return; under the Reign of the great Cyrus, they built another Temple, commonly called the Temple of Zorobabel, which, tho a stupendious Fabrick, came infinitely short of the first.
-Many Ages after which, Herod built a third Temple, which was erected and finished in 43 Years With very great Magnificence, which Temple was afterwards burnt by the factious Jews, upon the taking thereof by Titus Vespaisn.
+In 416 Years after the finishing of this Temple, it was destroyed by Nebuchadnezzar, King of Association, and the Remainder of the Feier carried Captive to Babylon; but upon their Return; under the Reign of the great Cyrus, they built another Temple, commonly called the Temple of Zorobabel, which, tho' a stapendious Fabrick, came infinitely short of the fiest.
+Many Ages after which, Herod built a third Temple, which was erected and finished in 43 Years with very great Magnisicence, which is Temple was afterwards burnt by the factious Jews, upon a the taking thereof by Titus Vefpasiun.

-After the erecting the Temple of Solomon, but more [6] especially after that of Zorobabel, the Grecians brought the Royal Art into their Country, and erected several noble Structures, as the Citadel of Athens, the Temples of Minerva, Theseus and Jupiler Olympius, their Halls, Portico's, Forums, Gymnasiums, and stately Palaces, some Vestiges of which remain to this Day.
-But the Grecians were never remarkable for any great Skill in Geometry till the Time of Thales Milesius and his Scholar Pythagoras, who was the Author of the 47th Proposition of the first Book of Euclid, which, if rightly understood, is the Foundation of MASONRY.
+After the creeting the Temple of Solomon, but more to

+especially after that of Zorobabel, the Grecians brought the Royal Art into their Country, and creeked several noble Structures, as the Citadel of Ashens, the Temples of Minerva, Theseus and Jupiter Olympius, their Halls, Portico's, Forums, Gymnasiums, and stately Palaces, tome Vestiges of which remain to this Day.
+But the Grecians were never remarkable for any great Skill in Geometry till the Time of Thales Milesius and his Scholar Pythagoras, who was the Author of the 47th Proposition of the sixth Book of Euclid, which, if rightly understood, is the Foundation of Masonav.

-The admirable Euclid of Tyre, who flourished at Alexandria under the Pationage of Ptolemeus, the Son of Lagus, King of Egypt, gathered the scattered Elements of Geometry, and digested them.into a Method never yet mended.
+The admirable Euclid of Tyre, who flourished at Alexandria under the Pationage of Ptolemeus, the Son of Lagus, King of Egypt, gathered the scattered Elements of Geometry, and digested them into a Method never yet mended.

-The next King of Egypt, Ptolemeus Philadelphia, that great Improver of all useful Knowledge, (who gathered the greatest Library upon Earth), erected among other great Buildings, the famous Lighthouse or Tower of Pharos, one of the seven Wonders of the World.
+The next King of Egypt, Ptolemeus Philadelphus, that great Improver of all useful Knowledge, (who gathered the greatest Library upon Earth) erested among other great Buildings, the samous Lighthouse or Tower of Pharos, one of the seven Wonders of the World.

-The Romans from Sicily (where the Great Geometrician Archimedes flourish'd) as well as from Asia, Egypt, and Greece, received the liberal Sciences.
-And in the Reign of Augustus Caesar (when the Roman Empire was advanced to its Zenith; was CHRIST the great Architect of the Church born, who. proclaiming universal Peace, gave Opportunity to the famous Architects of that Time, of making many Improvements in the noble Arts, and erecing several stately Edifices, the Remains of which are the Pattern and Standard of true MASONRY at this very Day, as the great Vitruvius who then flourished, is esteemed the Father of all our modern Architects, who are but endeavouring as yet to imitate the Augustan Stile in their Performances.
+The Romans from Sicily (where the Great Geometrician Archimedes flourish'd (as well as from Asia, Egypt, and Grecce, received the liberal Sciences.
+And in the Reign of Augustus Casar (when the Roman Empire was advanced to its Zenith) was CHRIST the great Architect of the Church born, who proclaiming universal Peace, gave Opportunity to the famous Architects of that Time, of making many Improvements in the noble Arts, and erecting several stately Edifices, the Remains of which are the Pattern and Standard of true Masonay at this very Day, as the great Vitruvius who then flourished, is esteemed the Father of all our modern Architects, who are but endeavouring as yet to imitate the Augustan Stile in their Performances.